Justice

 Ensuring justice is done and seen to be done

-To promote public confidence, University of Melbourne research suggests courts need to reassess their test for determining potential judicial bias
+To better promote public confidence, research suggests courts need to reassess the test they use for determining whether a judicial officer could be biased

 Intellectual disabilities and the fight for justice